Skip to content

 Canning Jars, Lids & Rings

 There are a variety of items that are helpful to have in your kitchen, for a number of canning projects.
 Of course, you will need mason jars, lids, and rings.
-The size jars you will need depends on what you are going to make.
+The size of jars you will need depends on what you are going to make.
 I usually have some of all sizes on hand, so whatever project I go to do I already have what I need.
 To start out, you will likely want jelly jars, pint jars, and quart jars.
-I also like to buy the half-jelly jar (4-ounce) size, they are really great for gift giving.
+I also like to buy the half-jelly jar (4-ounce) size, they are really great for gift-giving.

-Most jars come in both regular and wide mouth – what you choose is up to you, but I find that I prefer to use primarily regular mouth jars.
-However, there are a few things that work better in wide mouth jars – meat, potatoes, and pickles are what I have found work better in them.
+Zucchini Relish prepMost jars come in both regular and wide mouth – what you choose is up to you, but I find that I prefer to use primarily regular mouth jars.
+However, there are a few things that work better in wide-mouth jars – meat, potatoes, and pickles are what I have found work better in them.

 You will also need canning lids and rings.
 For the lids, I prefer to use Lehmann’s Canning Jar Lids.
 They are available in regular and wide mouth, are BPA-free, and work well for me.
-Choosing lids that you know are going to seal well is important, because canning is a lot of work and you don’t want your work wasted because your lids don’t seal properly.
+Choosing lids that you know are going to seal well is important because canning is a lot of work and you don’t want your work wasted because your lids don’t seal properly.

-The rings will come with the jars if you buy them new, otherwise you can get them in stores that carry canning supplies or online.
+The rings will come with the jars if you buy them new, otherwise ,you can get them in stores that carry canning supplies or online.
 I have a large bag of them in my house – since it isn’t recommended to store the finished canned goods with the rings on, you really only need 2-3 dozen rings at any given time, depending on how much you are going to can in a day.
 Once the jars are sealed and cooled, you remove the rings for storage.

 Other Food Preservation Supplies